lorenzojkrl/baby-graph/README.md

 ### [Schema](https://graphql.org/learn/schema/#type-system)

-Map of the relationships between data points on the graph.
+Map the relationships among data points on the graph.
-Every GraphQL service defines a set of types which completely describe the set of possible data you can query on that service.
+Every GraphQL service defines a set of types that completely describe the set of possible data you can query on that service.
 Then, when queries come in, they are validated and executed against that schema.
+A schema contains

+- types,
+- relationships among types,
+- root query,

 ### [Types](https://graphql.org/learn/schema/#object-types-and-fields)